Creating a Devanagari font

 shoulderHeight defined, you only need to run Glyph > Set Anchors (Cmd-U), and the anchors will be automatically added at the correct vertical height.
 You may need to move them horizontally depending on your design.

-Building Compounds from Half-Consonants and Half-Forms
+Building composites from half-consonants and half-forms

 Now we can prepare the components needed for the consonants.
 Most of the consonants are constructed with a half-form connected to the